dapr/docs/daprdocs/content/en/operations/performance-and-scalability/perf-service-invocation.md

 ### Data plane performance

-The Dapr sidecar uses 0.48 vCPU and 23M b per 1000 requests per second.
+The Dapr sidecar uses 0.48 vCPU and 23Mb per 1000 requests per second.
-End to end, the Dapr sidecar adds 1.57 ms to the 90th percentile latency, and 2.36 ms to the 99th percentile latency.
+End-to-end, the Dapr sidecar adds 1.57 ms to the 90th percentile latency, and 2.36 ms to the 99th percentile latency.
+End-to-end here is a call from one app to another app receiving a response.
+This is shown by steps 1-7 in [this diagram]({{< ref service-invocation-overview.md >}}).

 ### Latency

-In the test setup, requests went through the Dapr sidecar both on the client side (serving requests from the load tester tool) and the server side (the target app). mTLS and telemetry (tracing with a sampling rate of 0.1) and metris were enabled on the Dapr test, and disabled for the baseline test.
+In the test setup, requests went through the Dapr sidecar both on the client side (serving requests from the load tester tool) and the server side (the target app). mTLS and telemetry (tracing with a sampling rate of 0.1) and metrics were enabled on the Dapr test, and disabled for the baseline test.

 <img src="/images/perf_invocation_p90.png" alt="Latency for 90th percentile">